K-12 Programs

 Academic Excellence & Advanced Programs

-With its international focus, the International Baccalaureate Primary Years, Middle Years and Diploma Programmes help students develop academically, socially, emotionally and culturally as they grow to become citizens of the world.
-The International Baccalaureate Organization promotes the sharing of best practices to introduce a multicultural understanding and international credibility to its curriculum.
-The IBO requires consistency in staff development and programme assessment at all of its international schools throughout the world.
+The International Baccalaureate Organization promotes the sharing of best practices to introduce multicultural understanding and international credibility to its curriculum.
+The IBO requires consistency in staff development and programme assessment at all of its international schools worldwide.

 Mitchell Community College operates three early college high schools in partnership with Iredell Statesville Schools.
 The Early College program provides motivated Iredell County students the opportunity to graduate from a five-year program with a high school diploma and up to two years of college credit with no cost to the student for tuition or books.
-Students typically enroll in the early college in the ninth grade through an admission process.
-Interested students should apply during the fall of their eighth-grade year.

 Career, Technical, and Dual Pathways

-Career and Technical School centrally located in Troutman, began in 2009 and offers 12+ career pathways and academies of study for sophomores, juniors and seniors.
+Career and Technical School, centrally located in Troutman, began in 2009 and offers 12+ career pathways and academies of study for sophomores, juniors, and seniors.
 Students enrolled in the program experience hands-on learning in specific trades that will earn them experience and a credential leading to employment immediately following high school graduation.

-Both school districts provide students with career pathways and courses at their high schools and in partnership with Mitchell Community College that are aligned with Iredell’s growing industries.
-Students have the opportunity to choose a career pathway and take courses that they can earn a workforce credential for before ever graduating from high school.
-The curriculum also allows students to explore their interests, experience hands-on-learning, and acquire skills in high-demand jobs in our community.
+Students have the opportunity to choose a career pathway and take courses in which they can earn a workforce credential before ever graduating from high school.
+The curriculum also allows students to explore their interests, experience hands-on learning, and acquire skills in high-demand jobs in our community.

 CTE at Iredell-Statesville School District